ria-ahyoung/medium-trends-daily/template/dynamic.md

 <br/>
 <h1><a href=https://medium.com/tag/nodejs/recommended target="_blank" rel="noopener noreferrer">NodeJS</a></h1>
 <h3>1.
-Add Some Rust to Your Old Node.js Server, and My Service Performance Soared by Nearly 80% - <a href="https://medium.com/@haiou-a/add-some-rust-to-your-old-node-js-server-and-my-service-performance-soared-by-nearly-80-2602c5076721" target="_blank" rel="noopener noreferrer">link</a></h3>
+Why We Can’t Catch Promise Errors with try...catch: The Mystery of Unawaited Promise Rejections - <a href="https://medium.com/@nikhil.work.acc/why-we-cant-catch-promise-errors-with-try-catch-the-mystery-of-unawaited-promise-rejections-c2e4b934cf2f" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Oliver Foster`**
+✍️ **posted by `Nikhil Thakur`**

-<blockquote>My article is open to everyone; non-member readers can click this link to read the full text.</blockquote>
+<blockquote>As JavaScript developers, we’ve all faced a frustrating issue: you wrap your asynchronous code in a try...catch block, for example a…</blockquote>

 <h3>2.
 Optimizing prom-client: How We Improved P99 Latencies by 10x in Node.js - <a href="https://medium.com/@Games24x7Tech/optimizing-prom-client-how-we-improved-p99-latencies-by-10x-in-node-js-c3c2f6c68297" target="_blank" rel="noopener noreferrer">link</a></h3>